 End your stay in Cozumel with a traditional Cochinita Pibil slow-roasted pork sandwich, or take a taco class and tequila tasting for a tasty memory of Mexico.

 One of the best places to cruise in January is the island of Grand Cayman.
 Here you can immerse yourself in the outdoor exhibits at Cayman Turtle Center, where you’ll learn about these gentle sea creatures up close.

 Paddle a kayak in the warm waters off Grand Cayman’s West Bay, then stroll along the famous Seven Mile Beach to catch the first colors of sunset before making your way back on board.

 The Galapagos Islands

-Cruise from island to island on one of four itineraries aboard one of our special expedition ships, including Celebrity Flora, which was designed especially for Galapagos cruises.
+Cruise between these volcanic islands on one of four itineraries aboard one of our superbly equipped expedition ships, including those in Celebrity’s fleet that are designed specifically for Galapagos cruises.

-Watch giant tortoises that can live to be over 100 years old.
+Watch giant tortoises, which can live to be over 100 years old.
 See Darwin’s finches, the birds that helped Charles Darwin formulate his theory of evolution.
 Marvel at blue-footed and red-footed boobies, flightless cormorants, Galapagos penguins, and prehistoric-looking iguanas.
 Get a first-hand look at animals and plants found nowhere else in the world on your January cruise.

 Plan your January cruise escape now.
-Browse our cruise itineraries and book your cruise online or call one of our vacation specialists.
+Browse itineraries on our website and book your getaway today.